MrGrappleMan/Fynelium-LX/core/NT/README.md

 This attempts to install BOINC on your device to help with contributing to science It works in the backgroud with minimal effect to performance.
-Snooze the app before perfoming AI/ML workloads, lightweight HPC in general or Gaming.
+Snooze it from the tray icon before using any demanding tasks.
 No effect on battery life btw!
 Uninstall it if you like or your device is extremely old.